Oiran: Appearance

 The appearance of oiran was markedly different from that of both geisha and the average woman, reflecting the upper class tastes and expectations of their customers; by the height of their profession at the beginning of the Edo period, oiran wore upwards of eight large kanzashi (hair ornaments), typically made from tortoiseshell, silver, gold and gemstones, in their large, elaborate and heavily waxed hairstyles; these hairstyles, all with different names and meanings, were worn to represent different ranks, seasons and occasions.

-An oiran's outfit consisted of a number of layered kimono; the outermost kimono would usually be a heavily-decorated silk brocade garment known as the uchikake, which would feature a heavily padded hem.
+An oiran's outfit consisted of a number of layered kimono; the outermost kimono would usually be a heavily decorated silk brocade garment known as the uchikake, which would feature a heavily padded hem.
 Though uchikake were also worn by noblewomen and, towards the end of the Meiji period, began to be worn by some brides, the uchikake worn by oiran were far more excessive and loud.
 These uchikake featured elaborate, traditional and auspicious designs, such as dragons, butterflies, arabesque rondels, pine, plum and bamboo, woven and embroidered in heavy gold and silver thread.

 This would be worn unbelted over the top of the underkimono, which featured a patterned design only on the lower skirt, and resembled a juban (underkimono; part of kimono underwear) otherwise.
 The ensemble was belted with an obi tied at the front.
 During the Edo period, this obi became both wider and stiffer, adding weight and discomfort.
 Oiran became known for wearing a specific style of obi known as the lit. 'cutting board obi' (manaita obi), which presented a large, flat surface on which large designs would be decorated.

-When parading or otherwise walking, oiran wore koma geta – 20 cm tall pauwlonia wood clogs with three "teeth".
+When parading or otherwise walking, oiran wore koma geta – 20 cm tall paulownia wood clogs with three "teeth".
 Though lightweight for their size, these would prevent an oiran from taking anything other than small, slow footsteps when walking; oiran would thus walk in koma geta with a sliding, figure of 8 (suri-ashi) step, with two manservants (known as wakaimono) assisting her.
 Oiran generally did not wear tabi socks, with her bare foot considered to be a point of eroticism in her outfit.
 In total, a formal parade outfit worn by an oiran could weigh in excess of 20 kg, often weighing as much as 30 kg, and would require great assistance to put on.